mobxjs/mobx/README.md

 React.render(<Timer timerData={timerData} />, document.body);
 ```

-Without Mobservable, this app would do nothing beyond the initial render.
-The timer would increase every second, but the would UI never update.
-To fix that, your code should trigger the UI to update each time the `timerData` changes.
-But there is a better way.
-We shouldn't have to _pull_ data from our state to update the UI.
-Instead, the data structures should be in control and call the UI whenever it becomes stale.
-The state should be _pushed_ throughout our application.

-In the example above this is achieved by making the `timerDate` observable and by turning the `Timer` component into an `observer`.
+In the example above the `timerData` data structure is made observable and the `Timer` component is turned into an `observer`.
-Mobservable will automatically track all relations between _observable data_ and _observing functions (or components)_ so that the minum amount of observers is updated to keep all observers fresh.
+Mobservable will automatically track all relations between _observable data_ and _observing functions (or components)_ so that the minimum amount of observers is updated to keep all observers fresh.

 Its as simple as that.
 In the example above the `Timer` will automatically update each time the property `timerData.secondsPassed` is altered.
 The actual interesting thing about this approach are the things that are *not* in the code:

 * The `setInterval` method didn't alter.
 It still treats `timerData` as a plain JS object.
+* If the `Timer` component would be somewhere deep in our app; only the `Timer` would be re-rendered.
+Nothing else (sideways data loading).
+* There are no subscriptions of any kind that need to be managed.
+* There is no forced UI update in our 'controller'.
-* There is no state.
+* There is no state in the component.
 Timer is a dumb component.
+* This approach is unobtrusive; you are not forced to apply certain techniques like keeping all data denormalized and immutable.
+* There is no higher order component that needs configuration; no scopes, lenses or cursors.
 * There is no magic context being passed through components.
-* There are no subscriptions of any kind that need to be managed.
-* There is no higher order component that needs configuration; no scopes, lenses or cursors.
-* There is no forced UI update in our 'controller'.
-* If the `Timer` component would be somewhere deep in our app; only the `Timer` would be re-rendered.
-Nothing else.

-All this missing code... it will scale well into large code-bases!
-It does not only work for plain objects, but also for arrays, functions, classes, deeply nested structures.

 ## Getting started

 * `npm install mobservable --save`.
 * For (Native) React apps `npm install mobservable-react --save` as well.
 You might also be interested in the [dev tools for React and Mobservable](https://github.com/mweststrate/mobservable-react-devtools).
 * [Five minute interactive introducton to Mobservable and React](https://mweststrate.github.io/mobservable/getting-started.html)

+## Top level api

+For the full api, see the [API documentation](https://mweststrate.github.io/mobservable/refguide/observable.html).
+This is an overview of most important functions available in the `mobservable` namespace:

+**observable(value, options?)**
+The `observable` function is the swiss knife of mobservable and enriches any data structure or function with observable capabilities.

+**autorun(function)**
+Turns a function into an observer so that it will automatically be re-evaluated if any data values it uses changes.

+**observer(reactJsComponent)**
+The `observer` function (and ES6 decorator) from the `mobservable-react` turns any Reactjs component into a reactive one.
+From there on it will responds automatically to any relevant change in _observable_ data that was used by its render method.

 ## Examples